nlepage/go-wasm-http-talk/slides.md

 Notes:
 - Hi everybody, my name is Nicolas Lepage, I am a developer at Zenika IT in France.
 I work mainly with Javascript, and I also like experimenting with Go.
+- Also, I'm sorry in advance for my poor english.
 - So, today I am going to talk about, deploying a Go HTTP server in your browser.

 ## Why?